Multicomponent Scalar Dark Matter with an Extended Gauge Sector: The Model

 \section{The Model}

 We consider an $SU(2)$ extension of the gauge sector of the SM.
-Furthermore, the scalar sector is extended with an additional scalar bi-doublet odd under a $Z_2$ symmetry and a non-linear sigma field.
+Furthermore, the scalar sector is extended with an additional scalar bi-doublet odd under a $Z_2$ symmetry and a non-linear sigma field (for details see Tab.~\ref{tab:transformation}).

 The gauge sector can now be written as $SU(2)_0\times SU(2)_1\times U(1)_2$ (where the subscripts help us to keep track of different gauge charges).
 We will see that three out of the four degrees of freedom of the scalar doublet and three degrees of freedom of the sigma field are eaten up by the six gauge bosons of the gauge sector, thus giving rise to massive gauge bosons, while the photon remains massless due to the residual $U(1)_{EM}$ symmetry.
 The electrically neutral components of the scalar bidoublet protected by a $Z_2$ symmetry furnish the dark matter candidates of the universe.
-The scalar sector can be conveniently expressed in the form
+The various scalar fields can be conveniently expressed in the following form

 After a few redefinitions, the latter two can be recast as

 where $\phi^\pm=\frac{1}{\sqrt{2}}(\phi_1\mp i\phi_2)$ and similarly for the $\pi$'s.\\ The scalars transform under these gauge symmetries in the following manner: